partha-bro/study-repo/Web_developer/17-DevOps/README.md

 - kill that docker
     - docker kill [container-id]

+- If you want to open terminal of the docker file system
+    - docker exec -it process_id bash

 - What is the difference between docker image and container?
     - Dockerfile is a instruction program that create a image.